orta/graphql-api-goals/README.md

  - Describe in SDL first, then resolvers.
 Make extremely tight.
  - Built-in support for graphql connections

+I need a better set of abstractions for functions which want to live next to the resolvers code, right now they get an `_` at the start, but there should be some sort of corresponding relations thing.

+##### Jobs

+Being able to spin up a second version of the API with the specific goal of doing long-run or cron tasks should be a native feature

 ##### Systems

-- Hooks for allowing side processes (type codegen for example)
+- Hooks for allowing side processes (type codegen for example) during dev

 ### Things to look into: